import numpy as np

 return Chain(2, [128, 128])(x, method)

-flow = hk.without_apply_rng(hk.transform(_flow))
+= hk.without_apply_rng(hk.transform(_flow))

-params = flow.init(random.PRNGKey(1), y, method="inverse_and_log_det")
+flow = flow.init(random.PRNGKey(1), y, method="inverse_and_log_det")

-distribution = Distribution(flow)
+= Distribution(flow) distribution

 The loss function in this case is the negative evidence lower bound (ELBO)